 When learning and reading about diamonds, the term “Type IIa” occasionally arises.
 These Type IIa diamonds, unanimously dubbed the best of the best, are incredibly rare due to their rigorous classification guides and unique chemical makeup.
-They make less than 1% of the world’s diamond output!
+They make less than 1% of the world’s natural diamond output!
 Owning one has been compared to “owning a Rembrandt” (Robb Report, 1997).
 But what exactly is a Type IIa diamond?
 It is much more than meets the eye.
 Today we will delve into what makes Type IIa diamonds so special and where they can be found.

 What is a Type IIa diamond?

-Diamonds are scientifically classified, analyzed and then organized according to their color and other physical properties.
-This study differentiates between natural, lab-grown and treated diamonds.
-The most typical kind of diamond is a Type I diamond, which contains nitrogen as an impurity.
-Type II diamonds do not have nitrogen, making them significantly more pure.
-From here, the two types are classified as Type Ia, Type Ib, Type IIa and Type IIb.- Colorless (D, E F)
+Diamonds are scientifically classified, analyzed and then organized as a diamond type according to their color and other physical properties.
+This study differentiates between natural, treated, and lab grown diamonds.
+The most typical kind of diamonds are Type I diamonds, which contain nitrogen as an impurity and make up 98% of all diamonds.
+A type II diamond, on the other hand, does not consist of nitrogen atoms, making it significantly more pure.
+From here, the two types are classified as Type Ia, Type Ib, Type IIa and Type IIb.

 - Near Colorless (G, H, I J)